 It is not unusual for Palm Springs International Airport to receive calls regarding helicopter noise issues generated by activity not utilizing the airport.
 We have no information about or influence over helicopter flights that do not involve the airport.
 Some helicopter operations brought to the airport’s attention serve the nearby Palm Springs Desert Regional Medical Center as medical evacuation flights.
 If you have a specific concern about these flights, usually occurring in the neighborhoods around the intersection of North Indian Canyon Drive and Tachevah Drive, please contact the hospital directly at (760) 323 6524.

-Before the COVID-19 pandemic, the Palm Springs International Airport had grown over the previous decade.
-That growth is best identified in terms of airline passengers flying into and out of the airport.
-Prior to the pandemic, calendar year 2020 was forecast to be another record year with about 2.6 million passengers serviced through eleven airlines.
-Although passenger activity was growing, the actual number of aircraft flying into and out of the airport had remained relatively stagnant.
-This is because the airlines were operating with higher load factors (more passengers per aircraft) and increased size of aircraft from the 50-70 seat regional jets to the 130-150 seat medium jets.
-This resulted in fewer flights arriving and departing and less impact to surrounding communities.
-The following chart illustrates how over the period from 2013 to 2020, the total number of all aircraft (airlines + corporate + general aviation + military) has been trending.
+Palm Springs International Airport has grown, and that growth is best identified in terms of airline passengers flying into and out of the airport.
+Although passenger activity is growing, the actual number of aircraft flying into and out of the airport had remained relatively flat.
+This is because airlines are operating with higher load factors (more passengers per aircraft) and they have increased the size of aircraft from 50-70 seat aircraft to 130-190 seat aircraft.
+This has resulted in roughly the same number of flights arriving and departing and less impact to surrounding communities.
+The following chart illustrates how over the period from 2015 to 2022, the total number of all aircraft operations (airlines + corporate + general aviation + military) has been trending.